serradura/activeadmin/CONTRIBUTING.md

 If you need to perform any other commands on the test application, use the `local` script.
 For example:

-To boot the rails console:
+To boot the Rails console:

 ```sh
 script/local console